 Second, cleanings let us check for early signs of problems like gingivitis and cavities.
 Finding these issues early makes them easier to treat.
 Finally, cleanings make your smile look and feel great.
 You’ll leave with cleaner, healthier teeth.

-You only need a cleaning twice a year.
-This small time commitment can make a big difference for your dental health.
-Don’t wait – a bright, healthy smile is worth the visit.
+You only need a cleaning twice a year, but this small time commitment can make a difference for your dental health.
+Don’t wait to schedule an appointment.
+A bright, healthy smile is worth the visit.

 Types of Dental Cleanings